-- The Principal Investigator and the Investigator's study team - Authorized members of the workforce of the UPHS and the School of Medicine, and University of Pennsylvania support offices, who may need to access your information in the performance of their duties (for example; for research oversight and monitoring, to provide treatment, to manage accounting or billing matters, etc.).
+- The Principal Investigator and the Investigator's study team - Authorized members of the workforce of UPHS and the School of Medicine, and University of Pennsylvania support offices, who may need access to your information in the performance of their duties (for example: for research oversight and monitoring, to provide treatment, to manage accounting or billing matters, etc.) - Other authorized personnel at Penn, including offices that support research operations - Other research personnel with access to the databases for research and/or study coordination and as otherwise approved by the IRB

-Who, outside of UPHS and the School of Medicine, might receive your personal health information?
+Who, outside the School of Medicine, might receive my information?